-Local management No whiting specific management but regulations for netting and trawling EU legislation Total allowable catch (TAC) quota restrictions.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for whiting at 27cm.
+Additionally, there are regulations for netting and trawling that impact fishing for whiting.
+EU legislation Total allowable catch (TAC) quota restrictions.
 ICES subareas IV North Sea and VIId eastern English Channel are managed as one stock area.
 The EU minimum conservation reference size (MRCS) is 27cm.
 A minimum mesh size of 80mm is applied to gears specifically targeting whiting.